 The transition to and from middle school are critical for young people.
 It’s easy to fall off track, but incredibly difficult to regain lost time.
 Most students who drop out do so in the early years of high school.
 United Way of Greater Portland is partnering with schools and the local community to recognize the warning signs and develop effective strategies to keep young people on track.

-Learn more about what United Way is doing to help boost Middle and High School success.
+Learn more about how United Way is working with community partners to improve middle and high school success.

 - Early Warning Response System (EWRS)